wardle/rsterminology/README.md

 2. Build an optimised concept parent cache.
 3. Build a backend lucene index to support fast free-text search.

-The current development targets are:

-1. Upgrade Lucene to a latest version [complex]
-2. Add support to filter based on immediate IS-A relationships (direct parent concepts) [simple]
-3. Add support for RF2 file format and RefSets.
-The legacy application supported RF1 (Release format 1) as it was written in 2009 but RF2 support is required. [complex]
+The SNOMED-CT international releases are now made in RF2 file format.
+At the time of writing RF1 file format files are still available and the DM&D are only available in RF1 format.
+Future versions might need to add support for RF2 file format and RefSets.
+The legacy application supported RF1 (Release format 1) as it was written in 2009 but RF2 support will almost certainly be required in the future.

 ## Getting started